sqldef/sqldef/README.md

 Proof of Concept.

-Not ready for production, but it's already playable with MySQL.
+Not ready for production, but it's already playable with both MySQL and PostgreSQL.
-PostgreSQL support is still work in progress.

 ## Installation